drogue-iot/embedded-tls/examples/blocking/README.md

 # Blocking

-This example show how you can use drogue-tls with standard std Read/Write traits.
+This example show how you can use embedded-tls with standard std Read/Write traits.
 It will attempt to connect to an endpoint, send a "ping" message, and expect a "pong" response.

 You can use the [rustls-mio](https://github.com/ctz/rustls/tree/main/rustls-mio) server example to test it as follows: